Mr-Perfection/JavaScript/ReactJS/README.md

 ## single-page
 * commit 394209aa1b3928298130bebaf1e54aa87448d6e2 (REACT JS TUTORIAL #6)
+* commit b951e5f7ff6ee7619abc9422632dae12e4e212e3 (REACT JS TUTORIAL #7)

 ## Definitions

-###DOM
+**DOM**
-- The Document Object Model (DOM) is an application programming interface (API) for valid HTML and well-formed XML documents.
+* The Document Object Model (DOM) is an application programming interface (API) for valid HTML and well-formed XML documents.
 It defines the logical structure of documents and the way a document is accessed and manipulated.
-- In the DOM, documents have a logical structure which is very much like a tree; to be more precise, which is like a "forest" or "grove", which can contain more than one tree.
+* In the DOM, documents have a logical structure which is very much like a tree; to be more precise, which is like a "forest" or "grove", which can contain more than one tree.
+**JSX**
+* JSX is a preprocessor step that adds XML syntax to JavaScript.
+You can definitely use React without JSX but JSX makes React a lot more elegant.
+Just like XML, JSX tags have a tag name, attributes, and children.
+If an attribute value is enclosed in quotes, the value is a string.
+* Simply put, JSX is JavaScript with XML.

+## Q&A
+**Question: how can you use class in html tags in JSX?
+Shouldn't it be className?**
+* ```react-html-attrs``` transforms JSX class attributes into className and for attributes into htmlFor, allowing you to copy and paste HTML into your React components without having to manually edit these particular attributes each time